akhasoft/Yakhont/README.md

 All Activities and Fragments are supported: it's not necessary to derive them from any predefined ones (with one exception - you will need it for lifecycle debug).

-The Yakhont AAR is about 250 KB (except the _full_ version, which is about 2 times bigger).
+The Yakhont AAR is about 300 KB (except the _full_ version, which is about 500 KB).

 Yakhont supports Android 2.3 (API level 9) and above (_core_ version requires Android 3.0 (API level 11) as a minimum).